Speech synthesis: Artificial intelligence

+In March 2020, the free text-to-speech website 15.ai was launched.
+15.ai gained widespread international attention in early 2021 for its ability to synthesize emotionally expressive speech of fictional characters from popular media with minimal amount of data.
+The creator of 15.ai stated that 15 seconds of training data is sufficient to perfectly clone a person's voice (hence its name, "15.ai"), a significant reduction from the previously known data requirement of tens of hours.
+15.ai is credited as the first platform to popularize AI voice cloning in memes and content creation.
+In January 2022, the first instance of speech synthesis NFT fraud occurred when a cryptocurrency company called Voiceverse generated voice lines using 15.ai, pitched them up to sound unrecognizable, promoted them as the byproduct of their own technology, and sold them as NFTs without permission.

+In January 2023, ElevenLabs launched its browser-based text-to-speech platform, which employs advanced algorithms to analyze contextual aspects of text and detect emotions such as anger, sadness, happiness, or alarm.
+The platform is able to adjust intonation and pacing based on linguistic context to produce lifelike speech with human-like inflection, and offers features including multilingual speech generation and long-form content creation.

+In March 2024, OpenAI corroborated the 15 second benchmark to clone a human's voice.
+However, they deemed their Voice Engine tool "too risky" for general release, stating that they would only release a preview and not release the technology for public use.

 Synthesizer technologies

 The most important qualities of a speech synthesis system are naturalness and intelligibility.
 Naturalness describes how closely the output sounds like human speech, while intelligibility is the ease with which the output is understood.
 The ideal speech synthesizer is both natural and intelligible.
 Speech synthesis systems usually try to maximize both characteristics.

 The two primary technologies generating synthetic speech waveforms are concatenative synthesis and formant synthesis.
 Each technology has strengths and weaknesses, and the intended uses of a synthesis system will typically determine which approach is used.

 Concatenation synthesis

 Concatenative synthesis is based on the concatenation (stringing together) of segments of recorded speech.
 Generally, concatenative synthesis produces the most natural-sounding synthesized speech.
 However, differences between natural variations in speech and the nature of the automated techniques for segmenting the waveforms sometimes result in audible glitches in the output.
 There are three main sub-types of concatenative synthesis.